mwdemos/Data-Analysis-Portfolio/Video Game Wishlist/README.md

 ## Joining Tables

-I had a smaller list of just Super Nintendo games that I decided to switch over to SQL too.
+I also had a smaller, less detailed list of just Super Nintendo games that I had already created.
+I wanted to incorporate these games into the larger 'games' table.
+For JOIN practice, I joined the tables to check if any Super Nintendo Wishlist were missing from the 'games' table.
+If there were, then I knew there were games I forgot to add.

     CREATE TABLE snes_wishlist (
     title TEXT
     );

     INSERT INTO snes_wishlist
-    VALUES ('Megaman X');
+    VALUES ('Secret of Mana'),('Final Fantasy III (VI)'),('Super Castlevania 4'),('Tetris Attack'),('Turtles in Time'),('Chrono Trigger'),('Super Mario RPG'),('Megaman X');

     SELECT * FROM snes_wishlist;